 The Peacock Angel

 And even though the Western world made some policy changes that enabled the defeat of Daesh, most of the actors who directly supported these religious extremists have gone unpunished.
-And even though Saudi Arabia, Qatar, Israel and Turkey reduced their support towards Wahhabi extremists in the Middle East, their policies remain mostly unchanged.
+Saudi Arabia, Qatar, Israel and Turkey reduced their support towards Wahhabi extremists in the Middle East, but their policies remain mostly unchanged.
 The so-called Islamic State might have been defeated, but the states that supported them are still in place, and their ideology still survives.